alphapapa/ement.el/using-pantalaimon.md

 - https://github.com/alphapapa/ement.el/pull/232

+## Cannot connect to host matrix.org :443 ssl:default ##

+If this error when you open http://localhost:8010/ :

-## Cannot connect to host matrix.org :443 ssl:default [Name or service not known] ##
+`Cannot connect to host matrix.org :443 ssl:default [Name or service not known]`

-If this error when you open http://localhost:8010/, or this one with ement.el :
+or this one with ement.el :

 ```lisp
 Debugger entered--Lisp error: (ement-api-error "500: nil")